collective/collective.amberjack.windmill/README.txt

    If you see the cawind IDE you're ready to create your first tutorial.

 **Launching cawind with firefox using your own profile:**

+You must have run cawind IDE at least one time.

 1. First you need to create a folder for your firefox-windmill profile and put into it a copy of the your current firefox profile ``prefs.js``